asciich/flightcontroller/readme.md

 These are my personal fly safe rules:

 * NEVER fly above people.
+* Always ensure your failsafe works as expected.
 * Daily training:
     * Whenever possible use the controller once a day.
 Simulators also count for daily training.
     * Fly at least once a week outdoors.
 This is why I started [#MeineLuftaufnahmeDerWoche on Twitter](https://twitter.com/hashtag/MeineLuftaufnahmeDerWoche) to keep up the motivation.